 Whisky Glasses with Personalized Leather Wrap

 Leather and whisky have been dear companions for who knows how many years.
 Just think of all those old movies where a cowboy opens his canteen to take a swig of the good stuff while resting high in his saddle, looking over a treacherous canyon.
-These classic rocks glasses are wrapped in authentic saddle-brown leather.
+These cool bourbon glasses are wrapped in authentic saddle-brown leather.
 They look great, and the wrap keeps the heat of your hand from changing the temperature of the drink inside.

 Monogrammed Hurricane Glasses

 You might associate hurricane glassware with frozen drinks, but depending on the size and shape, they are suitable for drinking neat liquor, too.
 These footed tulip whiskey glasses are made in the well-known curvy shape of a hurricane, but the bowl is designed to confine the aromas of the whiskey in the bottom and enhance your tasting experience.

 The Man The Myth The Legend Whiskey Glass

 Not all novelty whiskey glasses are made of disposable plastic.
 This one is sculpted from thick, crystal clear glass, with a base that gives new meaning to “on the rocks.”
 The engraving checks off three well-known components of masculinity, all with the drinkers name personalized at the top.